jtleek/modules/02_RProgramming/syllabus.md

 * We have tried to make the criteria as objective as possible, do your best to apply them to the best of your abilities.
-* If you have questions or suggestions about the rubrics, please report them in the forum, "Rubric Issues".

 * If you disagree with the scores you received through peer review, you may report those issues in the "Grading Issues" forum.
 Please note that it will be impossible for us to revise peer-grades, but we will attempt to use reports to improve future versions of the rubric.

 ---